Packages Available: Spring, Summer and Fall

 - Admission to Montreal's Botanical Gardens

-- Accommodations and breakfast for the coach driver
+- Accommodations, all group meals and attractions for the coach driver

 - Taxes and Gratuities (NOTE: Gratuities for the tour manager, coach driver and local guide are not included and are at your discretion based on service.
 Gratuities may be included upon request.)